How to buy additional life insurance

 The good news is that the whole application process should be less stressful this time, as you’ll already know what to expect.

-Canceling your original policy before that happens could leave you without coverage and if you die, your beneficiaries won’t get the death benefit.
-Don’t cancel your old policy until your new one is in force.
+Canceling your original policy prematurely could leave you without coverage and if you die, your loved ones won’t get the financial support you’ve intended for them.
+Once your new policy is officially active, you can cancel the old one without penalty.

 3. Have your first policy’s details handy